lucashmorais/the-one-proj/assignment_report/VANET_report.md

 ### VANET-like Scenario
 #### Description
-In the following experiments, we aimed to simulate how DTNs based on several different routing protocols would behave while serving hosts that moved like cars.
+While designing the following experiments, we aimed to simulate how DTNs based on several different routing protocols would behave while serving hosts that moved like cars.
 In such scenario, hosts travel along the roads of an accurate model of Finland's capital, Helsinki, with transmission range set to 50m and speed varying from 30 to 60 kilometers per hour.
-Such values were chosen so as to be representative of the behavior of real cars in a city environment and of features that could expect from wireless transmission protocols to be rolled out in the following years.
+Such values were chosen so as to be representative of the behavior of real cars in a city environment and of the features that could expect from wireless transmission protocols to be rolled out in the following years.

-> TODO: Improve writing.
->
-> TODO: Study how the remaining protocols work.

 #### Test methodology
 - Tests were described by 3 configuration files relying on index-run for generating, each, 30 different parameter combinations.
-- We also conducted some tests for checking whether performance figures would vary much if simulation time were increased from 50 min to 12h.
 - All tests were run once with the same random seed.
 - The tables that follow describe the most relevant parameters explored for this scenario.
 - The performance of the DTNs for each particular configuration was judged according to a single performance scale that we discuss in a next subsection.

-> Add LaTeX citation to the tables.

 ##### Parameter-set tables
 The following tables describe all the test configurations that we run the simulation with.